allsensing-docs/docs/EN/product-document/allsensing/iot-esp32.md

 ---
 description: >-
   AGSM is a sensor module that can be used with the ESP32 module.
-It can be used with an ESP32 board to monitor sensor values in conjunction with IoT platforms.
-Various environmental information can be
 ---

 # AGSM IoT application